thgrund/tidal-looper/README.md

-# tidal-looper
+# TidalLooper
-Looper for SuperDirt to provide live sampling in [TidalCycles](https://github.com/tidalcycles/Tidal).
+Looper for [SuperDirt](https://github.com/musikinformatik/SuperDirt) to provide live sampling in [TidalCycles](https://github.com/tidalcycles/Tidal).

+## SuperCollider Quark

+The TidalCycles looper can now be installed as SuperCollider Quark.
+Currently this has to be done manually by downloading this repository and then adding the folder in SuperCollider under `Language -> Quarks -> Install a folder`.

+This procedure has the following reasons:

+- Easier to extend and customize.
+- There is a documentation in SuperCollider.
+- The looper can be loaded in the startup script when starting the server.
+- Different releases can be issued in the future (but this is not done yet).

+## TidalCycles
-## Pre-Requirement
+### Pre-Requirement

 First you should execute the following tidal code: